 MM1 Provide a diversity of house size and lot size to provide choice, with higher density development located close to high amenity and business areas. • This is provided for through the proposed location of low and medium density housing.
-MM2 Create streets which have a high level of amenity, provide for different modal allocation, and allow for an efficient use of land by having a street hierarchy with different road reserve widths depending on their classification.
-Encourage the use of low impact design techniques including grass swales and detention basins • These considerations would be addressed through the detailed design and consenting of any subdivision proposal(s) within the plan change areas.
-MM3 Create a well-connected walking and cycling network which combines with the green / blue network and existing facilities connecting to key destinations (school, childcare, town centre), prioritising walking and cycling with a mix of on-road, separate, and off-road facilities to promote active transport modes • Key connections are identified on the ODPs and may be supplemented through additional connections provided for at the time of subdivision consent.
-MM4 Avoid direct vehicle access onto Burnham School Road for individual properties to allow for a high-quality landscape treatment along this corridor and minimize potential effects on this road.
+MM2 Locate higher density towards the center of the development, buffered by lower density development along the edges of the plan change • This is provided for through the placement of any medium density centrally, close to proposed open space. ММЗ Create streets which have a high level of amenity, provide for different modal allocation, and allow for an efficient use of land by having a street hierarchy with different road reserve widths depending on their classification.
+Encourage the use of low impact design techniques including grass swales and detention basins These considerations would be addressed through the detailed design and consenting of any subdivision proposal(s) within the plan change areas.
+MM4 Create a well-connected walking and cycling network which combines with the green / blue network and existing facilities connecting to key destinations (school, childcare, town centre), prioritising walking and cycling with a mix of on-road, separate, and off-road facilities to promote active transport modes • Key connections are identified on the ODPs and may be supplemented through additional connections provided for at the time of subdivision consent.